lvgl/lv_port_pc_visual_studio/README.md

 - [x] Support Per-monitor DPI Aware.
 - [x] Support Windows keyboard and mouse wheel event in the HAL level.
 - [x] FreeType integration.

+### Application Mode

+- [x] Only depends on Win32 API, C Runtime and C++ STL.
+- [x] Native support for x86, x64 and ARM64 Windows.
+- [x] Support compiling with [VC-LTL](https://github.com/Chuyu-Team/VC-LTL)
+  toolchain to make the binary size as smaller as using MinGW.
+- [x] Support resizing the Window in the HAL level.
+- [x] Support Per-monitor DPI Aware in the HAL level.
+- [x] Support Windows keyboard and mouse wheel event in the HAL level.
+- [x] Provide the easy way to reference lvgl, lv_examples project for Visual Studio.
+- [x] Provide Windows GDI font engine support.
+- [x] Support Windows touch input in the HAL level.
+- [x] Support Windows IME input in the HAL level.

 ## How to Clone